zehengl/zehengl.github.io/content/blog/using-naive-bayes-model-for-language-detection/index.md

 ## Implementation

 Example codes, as well as the downloading script for dataset, can be found on [Github](https://gist.github.com/zehengl/1ed4701239fa848c42007e13a23d72a7).
+Note that the code is written in Python **2.7**.

 `gist:zehengl/1ed4701239fa848c42007e13a23d72a7`